 When it first happened, my memory was all in a jumble.
 I would remember having lunch, but that memory could have been from earlier that day or from 1982.
 Both seemed exactly the same to me and I had absolutely no way of telling which it was.

 As crappy as the long-term memory damage is, the absolute worst, and where the goldfish comes in, was the short-term memory damage.
 My brain was mostly incapable of turning most things that just happened into long-term memory.
 I could have a conversation with someone, and thirty seconds later, completely forget not only what we talked about, but that we had even talked at all.

-I had to quit my job and school, and leach off my family, because I was completely useless.
-I would go entire days without eating, because I remembered eating that lunch in 1982.
+I had to quit my job and school, and leech off my family, because I was completely useless.
+I would go entire days without eating, because I remembered eating that lunch in 1985.
 I would be driving to one of the hundreds of neurological appointments I had and forget where I was going.

 Eventually, I developed a complicated system of writing on my hand and post-it notes, just like the movie Memento, but much less permanent than tattooing.